EMS Division Chief

 The Carmel Fire Department has Paramedics currently assigned to the Carmel Police Departments SWAT (Special Weapons and Tactics) Team.
 SWAT Medics are utilized for law enforcement officers, civilians and even suspects who may require emergency medical attention during an elevated event.
 SWAT Medics provide tactical medical care in situations that are often too dangerous for non-tactical paramedics or ambulance crews.

 SWAT medics are paramedics who have received specialized training in both Basic and Advanced tactical medicine.
 They are required to attend monthly training with Carmel Police Departments SWAT Team, and are an intricate part of that team.

 Frequently Asked Questions

 A city ordinance requires Carmel Fire Department EMS Services be billed directly to the patient.
-This ordinance helps to ensure the availability of special services, such as EMS, by making them self-sustaining.
+This ordinance helps to ensure the availability of qualified medical response.

 Learn more about the Carmel Fire Department's Emergency Medical Services Division through the following links:

 - Frequently Ask Questions (FAQ) about our EMS